Judit-Camps/isdi-bootcamp-202402/staff/judit-camps/project/doc/README.md

 - i can look at organizations pages

+as root:
+- i can list registered organization
+- i can accept an organization
+- i can disable an organization
+- i can delete an organization

 v.0.1
 - i can search for events and organizations by map (location: city | [city, comarca, província])